Local News Links:... .........................

 Winnipeg Tribune, December 15, 1943

 Percy Haynes had a remarkable life and added much to the fabric of Winnipeg's history.
-He was a championship athlete, noted local musician and fought to be the first Black to serve in the Royal Canadian Navy.
+He was a championship athlete, a noted local musician and fought to be the first Black to serve in the Royal Canadian Navy.

 November 7, 1952, Winnipeg Free Press

-They deserve better recognition and a better fate.
+These buildings deserve better recognition and a better fate.

 My writings about Haynes and 257 Lulu Street: